BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 > currently on Version 1.2 of the documentation see [Semantic Versioning 2.0.0](http://semver.org/) for more information

 ## Version 1.2
+- **Add overview page to SDK** highlighting why to use it etc. looking after the core API heavy lifting
 - **REST API Event Booking** a tutorial similar to the [service booking](rest-api/service-booking) documentation with user flow diagrams and end point examples
 - **Single Sign On** A tutorial showing developers how to Single Sign-on (SSO) via the API and the JS SDK
-- **Hook back button on History API** currently hitting the browsers back button will take you back to the homepage regardless of where you have been.
-This needs to have the pushState and popState accounted for.
+- **Hook back button on History API** currently hitting the browsers back button will take you to the last page but no further.
+The forward button is also disabled, This needs to be accounted for.

 ## Version 1.3
 - **Page Routing Guide** how the JS SDK routes pages and logic